alabsi91/zod-args-parser/README.md

       // Required string for this option
       schema: z.string(),

-      // Converts raw input into a typed string (no transformation)
+      // Converts the raw terminal input into a string.
+      // In this case, because the schema already expects a string, this coercion is redundant
       coerce: coerce.string,

       // When true: this option cannot appear alongside other options/arguments,